 Whether you are a newbie or an experienced fisherman, you will learn something interesting about the sport and will become more adept at it.
 The Snake River Angler staff are experts in casting instruction, stream tactics, entomology and fly tying.

-Depending on the time of the year (and Will fishes all year!), you can learn to fly fish for Loch Leven brown trout on Lewis Lake in Yellowstone National Park, for big brown trout and rainbow trout on the green river and cutthroat, brown and rainbow trout on the south fork at the Lodge at Palisades Creek.
+Depending on the time of the year (and Will fishes all year!), you can realize your dream of learning to fly fish for Loch Leven brown trout on Lewis Lake in Yellowstone National Park, for big brown trout and rainbow trout on the green river and cutthroat, brown and rainbow trout on the south fork at the Lodge at Palisades Creek.

 Will and his staff will personalize fly fishing lessons for the individual; focusing on your own unique strengths and weaknesses.
 It will be a day that you won’t soon forget.
 Happy Casting!